RPTools/maptool/.github/pull_request_template.md

-### Requirements for Contributing a Bug Fix or Ehancment
+### Requirements for Contributing a Bug Fix or Enhancement
 * Fill out the template below.
 Any pull request that does not include enough information to be reviewed in timely manner will result in a request for you to update the pull request and possibly closure of the pull request if it is not provided after this request.
-* After you create the pull request, asll status checks must pass before a maintainer will review your contribution.
+* After you create the pull request, all status checks must pass before a maintainer will review your contribution.

 ### Identify the Bug or Feature request